← Back to blog

 A cautionary example:

-A 2017 arbitration case found an employer referred a rural employee without transportation to a counselling program the next city over that would have taken hours out of her day— effectively making support impossible.
+A 2017 arbitration case found an employer referred a rural employee without transportation to a counselling programme the next city over that would have taken hours out of her day— effectively making support impossible.

 Good intentions don’t matter if the solution isn’t usable.